-This Global Programme focuses on the national policies and institutional arrangements that can promote compact and connected urban development.
+This Global Programme focused on the national policies and institutional arrangements that can promote compact and connected urban development.

 Compact, connected cities are more economically dynamic and more carbon-efficient, since people can access jobs, services and amenities without depending on private cars.

-The team have already published a series of pioneering working papers on housing and transport policy.
-Next, they are working with national governments in Ethiopia, China and Mexico to appraise national policy options to secure the economic and social benefits of compact, connected cities.
+The team published a series of pioneering working papers on housing and transport policy.
+They also worked with national governments in Ethiopia, China and Mexico to appraise national policy options to secure the economic and social benefits of compact, connected cities.